praveenande84/Target-Interview/03 Theory/01 Client/01 html/html.md

 ```

 ##### Semantic Tags
-semantic elements have the meaning.
+__Semantic__ elements have the meaning.
+Semantic Tags are useful for client reading purpose and browser reading purpose.
-the HTML semantic elements describe the meaning of content in between the start and end tags.
+The HTML semantic elements describe the meaning of content in between the start tag and end tag.

 The Container Elements are used to wrap a group of elements and apply CSS styles to many elements at once.

-These container tags are used to divide smaller parts for
-understanding and applaying css easily.
+These container tags are used to divide smaller parts for understanding and applying css easily.

-**uses of Semantic HTML :**
+**uses of Semantic HTML tags:**

 * **Accessibility**
-  It makes web pages accessible for mobile devices and people with disabilities as well.
   This is because screen readers and browsers can understand the code better.

 * **Search Engine Optimization**
   It improves the website Search Engine Optimization Rankings which increases the number of people that visit our webpage.